ajjn/cleaning_data_project/CodeBook.md

 directions.
 The additional mean() and std() in the variable names indicate, mean and standard deviation values, respectively.

-The units for accelerations "acc" are in standard gravity units 'g'.
-The units for the  angular velocity measurements "gyro" are in radians/seconds.

-Moreover the variables are normalized and bounded within [-1,1].
 The variable names are:
 * tBodyAcc-XYZ
 * tGravityAcc-XYZ